BearAlliance/danger-plugin-rally/README.md

 ```

 This plugin:
-- Provides links to stories and defects mentioned in commit messages, PR title, and PR description.
+- Provides links to stories, tasks, and defects mentioned in commit messages, PR title, and PR description.
-- Warns if no stories or defects are found
+- Warns if no stories, tasks, or defects are found

 **Note:** Only works with Bitbucket server right now.
 More to come!